Google Drive vs Dropbox vs One Drive: Battle of Prominent Cloud Storage

 Google Drive web interface is very easy to use.
 You can see all the features on the web interface, and it doesn’t take a minute or two to figure out how it works.

-As you can see in the above, all the left side features allow you to access your cloud drives such as your recent files, starred files, shared files, and the backup files as well.
+As you can see above, all the left side features allow you to access your cloud drives such as your recent files, starred files, shared files, and backup files as well.